Joint Pain? These May Be The Causes!

-Single joint pain may come with redness, which may present limited movement caused by the pain and inflammation itself that comes with it.
+Single joint pain may come with redness, which may present limited movement.
+This limited movement is caused by the pain and inflammation itself that comes with it.

-Keep in mind that the most common cause of inflammation in one joint is trauma, and most important is finding out whether infection is also present or not.
+Keep in mind that the most common cause of inflammation in one joint is trauma.
+So it’s very important to find out whether an infection is also present or not.

 If you suffer from gout, the fact that your joints hurt may be a consequence.

-Those who have a buildup of uric acid crystals know that the pain that comes with it is sudden and severe, often including redness and swelling around the joints.
+Those who have a buildup of uric acid crystals know that the pain that comes with it is sudden and severe.
+This kind of pain often includes redness and swelling around the joints.

-In this case the pain occurs in many joints, not just one, especially in the back, pelvis and hip areas.
+In this case, the pain occurs in many joints at the same time, not just one.
+Arthritis usually affects the back, pelvis and hip areas.

-Bursitis, on the other hand, is inflammation of bursae, which are a kind of padding tissue that are beneath the tendons and avoid friction between the tendon and the bone.
+Bursitis, on the other hand, is inflammation of bursae.
+Bursae are a kind of padding tissue that are beneath the tendons and avoid friction between the tendon and the bone.